bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 problem, which is closely related to the security of Diffie-Hellman exchanges as the best known attacks on the Diffie- Hellman problem involve solving the discrete logarithm problem.
-The best known approaches take 2^120 group operations or so.
+The best known algorithms take approximately 2^120 group operations.

 This group has two different efficiently computable endomorphisms, as described in {{Curve4Q}}.
 As discussed in {{GLV}} and {{GLS}} these